A Dream of a Dream: Plot

-Toranaga later meets with Yabushige before he commits seppuku.
-Toranaga confirms he was responsible for destroying the Erasmus to prevent Blackthorne from leaving, and that "Crimson Sky" was never an attack but was actually Mariko going to Osaka; Mariko's death helped convince Ochiba to withdraw her support from Ishido ahead of the future Battle of Sekigahara.
+Toranaga later meets with Yabushige before he commits seppuku and confirms he was responsible for destroying the Erasmus to prevent Blackthorne from leaving, and that "Crimson Sky" was never an attack but was actually Mariko going to Osaka; Mariko's death helped convince Ochiba to withdraw her support from Ishido ahead of the future Battle of Sekigahara.
 Yabushige deduces that Toranaga's ultimate goal was always to assume the position of shogun, and that his previous reluctance was nothing more than a ruse.
 Despite Yabushige's insistence, Toranaga does not open up about his complete plan.
-Yabushige then commits seppuku by stabbing himself in the stomach, after which Toranaga beheads him with his sword.
-Meanwhile, Blackthorne and Fuji sail together in a boat, where Blackthorne helps her pour her family's ashes into the sea in an act of gratitude for her services; in turn, Fuji helps Blackthorne discard Mariko's cross into the water as well, revealing that Blackthorne's dream of himself in England with her necklace was never real.
+Smiling, Yabushige stabs himself in the stomach with his wakizashi before Toranaga beheads him with his katana, with Yabushige's body and head falling into the sea.
+Meanwhile, Blackthorne and Fuji sail together in a boat, where Blackthorne helps her pour her family's ashes into the sea in an act of gratitude for her services; in turn, Fuji helps Blackthorne discard Mariko's cross into the water as well, revealing his dream of himself in England with her necklace was never real.
 With the help of Muraji, the villagers, and a repentant Buntaro, Blackthorne begins efforts to salvage the Erasmus, managing to lift it up a bit from the sea.
 Blackthorne then exchanges a silent look with Toranaga in the distance before leaving the scene.
 Meanwhile, Toranaga looks towards the mountains, seemingly preparing for something more.